 Next, use a #2 lead pencil to outline each letter or transfer the graphic to the wood.

 Once you have all of the letters filled in you might want to consider adding a border around the edges.
-I usually add old tobacco sticks or use picture frame molding but if you don’t have those don’t sweat it.
-You can just paint a border around the letters and your Flower Market sign will look something like this…

 Allow the paint from the lettering to completely dry, then using 220-grit sandpaper lightly go over the sign completely.

-If you’re using your sign outside, you’ll need to make sure you’re using a clear, exterior sealer that will hold up the elements.
-Furniture paste wax should not be used outdoors.
+If you’re using your sign outside, you’ll need to make sure you’re using a clear, exterior sealer that will hold up to the elements.

-Large signs like these or even small signs that you find at your favorite Etsy shop are an easy way to change up the artwork around your home.
-It’s also a fun way to celebrate the seasons without feeling like you have to go all out and decorate everything.
-Just remember…small changes, big impact…and get started on making something that’s unique for your home today!
+Large signs like this DIY flower market sign or even small signs that you find at your favorite Etsy shop are an easy way to change up the artwork around your home.